 D Fin inspection.
-You must remove the fin at the next annual after 1st March 2015.
-If performing the inspection during a fuselage recover then the fin is always to be removed (except K6s) where they are not bolted on) See figure 4 for images of glue failure found previously
+If performing the inspection during a fuselage recover then the fin is to be removed (except K6s where they are not bolted on) See figure 4 for images of glue failure found previously.
+Please look at this video for advice on how to find problems, https://youtu.be/i5AZFrGSe5k

-Remove the fin (does not require much fabric work).
-Removal must be done on all types apart from K2, K6 and K14 types that are glued on rather than bolted.
-(Indicate on the form returned to the BGA when the fin was last removed).
-Gentle pressure has to be applied to see if the glue joints still have the required high strength.
-Inspect base of fin rib and put some pressure on it pulling it away from the fin and trying to insert a feel gauge (as in Figure 2) between the base rib and Fin skin.
+Remove the fin (does not require much fabric work) This must be done on all types apart from K6 and K14 types (Indicate on the form returned to the BGA when the fin was last removed) as checking in situ gives very poor access and finger pressure has to be applied, to ensure that the glue joints still have the required high strength.
+Inspect base of fin rib and put some pressure on it pulling it away from the fin.
 Check the entire stern post both sides by applying gentle pressure to the plywood that bonds onto the stern post spar.
-Apply gentle but firm pressure to shear web plywood away from the sternpost spar caps to ensure there is no disbonding over the entire length.
+Apply gentle but firm pressure to shear web plywood away from the spar caps to ensure there is no disbonding over the entire length.
 You are looking for any sign of disbonding or rotten wood (especially at base of fin).
 Apply significant pressure to the elevator drive mount to ensure that rib is completely bonded.
 Note, often the bolts that hold the fin onto the fuselage are rusty and should be replaced.
-On the K2, K6 and K14 in addition to the above make sure you apply some gentle pressure to all the internal parts, feeler gauge check the keel member and tail skid mount as well.

-E Rudder inspection.
+Rudder inspection.
 Remove the Rudder.

 Check the top hinge for moisture/oil/grease damage.
-Apply pressure to the plywood either side to ensure there is no disbonding.
-If the trailing edge is bent then could be an indicator of glue failure, remove all fabric on rudder for a more thorough inspection. .
+Apply pressure to the D box plywood either side to ensure there is no disbonding.
+If the trailing edge is bent, this could be an indicator of glue failure, remove all fabric on rudder for a more thorough inspection. .
 Check every single rib by gently pushing to ensure there are no disbonded sticks.
 If any are found, then uncover the rudder and inspect more thoroughly.
 Be particularly careful to inspect the lower hinge area and lower ribs as these are prone to damage.